93rd Highland Regiment F.C.

-93rd Highland Regiment F.C. was a British association football club, formed out of the 93rd Sutherland Highlanders Regiment of Foot.
+93rd Highland Regiment F.C. was a British football club, formed from the 93rd Sutherland Highlanders Regiment of Foot.
+The club played at a senior level in England, Scotland, and India, depending on where it was stationed; it is the only club to have played in both the FA Cup and the Highland Football League, doing so 20 years apart.

 History

+English football

-The regiment had been playing a form of football as far back as 1851, but as an organized club, it was founded in 1872; originally as a rugby football club, when the regiment was called the 93rd Sutherland Highlanders, and its home ground depended on where the regiment was based.
-For example in 1872–73 it was in Aldershot and the following season in Woolwich.
+The regiment had been playing a form of football as early as 1851, but as an organised club, it was founded in 1872; originally as a rugby football club, when the regiment was called the 93rd Sutherland Highlanders, and its home ground depended on where the regiment was based.
+The club's first success came by winning the first Army Cup in 1888–89, beating the South Staffordshire Regiment side 2–0 in the final at the Kennington Oval, Fleming scoring both goals in the second half.
+The victory was assisted by the Staffs' goalkeeper Jinks being ordered from the field for rough play.
+By this time the media occasionally referred to the club by its more formal title of the 2nd Argyll and Sutherland Highlanders (93rd Foot).

 Its best achievement in football came in 1890–91, when the regiment was based in Aldershot and entered the FA Cup.
 The club won through the qualifying rounds - beating four future Football League clubs (Luton Town, Watford, Swindon Town, and Ipswich Town) - to reach the first round proper, or the last 32.
 Drawn away to Sunderland Albion the regiment narrowly lost 2–0, in front of a crowd of 2,000.
 The Highlanders had been accompanied to the match by the regimental pipers and the two teams dined together after the match at the Empress Hotel in Sunderland.
 Goalkeeper Robertson - a replacement for the injured Urquhart - impressed the home side so much that he signed for Albion for 1891–92.
+The club also reached the Army Cup Final again, and was favoured to beat the 2nd Scots Guards; however the Guards won 2–0, before a crowd of 6,000 at the Kennington Oval, despite the 93rd dominating the game - "had goalkeepers been changed there is little doubt the winners would have been badly beaten, so great a disparity was there in the actual play between the two teams".

-However the Highlanders were unable to follow up their exploits the following season as the regiment was sent to India in October 1891.
+However the Highlanders were unable to follow up their exploits the following season, as the regiment was sent to India in October 1891.

-Highland League

-Between 1912 and 1914, when the battalion (by now part of the Argyll & Sutherland Highlanders, but retaining the old name for the football team) was based in Fort George, the club played in the Highland League, finishing 7th in 1912–13 and 8th in 1913–14, both times out of nine clubs.